What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Traditional Tibetan Dzi bead pattern <h5 style="text-align: center;"><span>Photo: Wiki Media Commons by&nbsp;<a title="User:Magickei (page does not exist)" class="new" href="https://commons.wikimedia.org/w/index.php?title=User:Magickei&amp;action=edit&amp;redlink=1">Magickei</a></span></h5> <p>&nbsp;</p>

-What Are Dzi Beads Made Of?
+What Are Dzi Beads Made Of: Agate and Other Materials?

 A Dzi bead from Tibet is classically made of Tibetan agate, typically a banded variety.
 However, some are made of carnelian instead, though those are less common.
 Dzi beads may feature a piece of agate with very even colouring.
 However, some show swirls of colour, as agate can have variances.